samyakjain8431-cyber/challenge-3/readme.md

  Study Time Manager

-A simple web app to help students organize their study schedules, balance subjects, and track deadlines effectively.
+A simple website to help students organize their study schedules, balance subjects, and track deadlines effectively.
-This project was built as part of *Challenge 3* and deployed using **Firebase Hosting**.
+This project was built as part of Challenge 3 and deployed using **Firebase Hosting**.

 #    Project Structure